Timthreetwelve/bootlogger/README.md

 The computer name, reboot date and time, and the Windows version and build are written as a single record to the log file.
 As noted above, the logging of the version and build info is optional.
 That is controlled by the `no-buildinfo` option discussed below.

 ## Usage
-Running bootlogger without any additional commands or flags will write a record to the log file using the default configuration or the updated configuration found in environment variables, a configuration file, and/or command-line flags.
+Running bootlogger without any additional commands or flags will write a record to the log file using the default configuration or the updated configuration found in environment variables, a configuration file, and/or command-line flags. _Continue reading for examples_.

 ## Commands
 Before discussing configuration, a few words about commands.
 Commands can be differentiated from flags by the fact that they don't begin with the dash, or two dashes, that flags use.